-Continuing exploration of the vocal instrument and how it functions, with emphasis on breath control, pitch development and articulation.
+Continuing the exploration of the vocal instrument and how it functions, with emphasis on breath control, pitch development, and articulation.

-Learning and memorizing a wide selection of advanced repertoire, including works in many languages, styles, and historical periods.
+Learning and memorizing a wide selection of repertoire in unison and parts, including works in many languages, styles, and historical periods.